karthik/auunconf/README.md

 Event hashtag is `#auunconf2016`

 __Remote participants__

-For those interested in participating remotely, please email `auunconf at ropensci.org` for an invite to our chat room (but also just watch the repo for discussion happening in the issues).
+Those interested in participating but cannot attend can engage in discussions on the repo.

 ## Support
 This meeting is made possible by generous support from some lovely people whose logos will appear here shortly.